 Globe eggplant is one of the most popular varieties in the United States.
-Therefore, you will hear people call it “American eggplant.”
-Its deep purple skin is very glossy, making it look super attractive.
+Therefore, many people call it “American eggplant.”
+Its deep purple skin is very glossy and attractive.
 Its squatty shape is also fantastic.

 4. Santana Eggplant

 I like large eggplants because processing them is quite easy.
 In this regard, Santana is my favorite variety.
-I love to grill it to keep its shape.
-You can also bake and fry it or use it to make stuffing and pickling.
+I love to grill it to keep its shape, though baking and frying can create equally tasty dishes.
+You can also use this variant to make stuffing and pickling.

 In addition, while other varieties have a distinctive stringy texture, Santana eggplants do not.
-I want to talk more about the unique appearance of Santana eggplants.
-Besides its large size, it looks like a teardrop.
+But that isn’t the only unusual thing about it: This veggie looks like a large-sized teardrop.